-- A Summary lead- employed in straight news that immediately addresses all or any of the 5Ws and H. - a) Who lead- used when the person involved in the news story is more important and prominent than the event of the story President Duterte addressed the PMA graduates in Baguio City on June 20,. - b) What lead- used when the event is more prominent
+- A. Summary lead- employed in straight news that immediately addresses all or any of the 5Ws and H. - a) Who lead- used when the person involved in the news story is more important and prominent than the event of the story b) What lead- used when the event is more prominent c) When lead- rarely used but is usually used when talking about important dates like holidays and deadlines